The advice has changed on how we fight the coronavirus pandemic.

 Self-isolating if you or a member of your household has symptoms:

-If you have symptoms of coronavirus (a continuous cough or a high temperature) you should self-isolate for seven days.
+If you have symptoms of coronavirus (a continuous cough, a high temperature or a loss of taste or smell) you should self-isolate for ten days.
 Other members of your household should self-isolate for fourteen days.
 You can find full details on the government’s website:

-If you are struggling with getting basic necessities because you are self-isolating, you can contact East Riding of Yorkshire Council’s helpline:
+If you are struggling with getting basic necessities because you are self-isolating or shielding, you can contact East Riding of Yorkshire Council’s helpline: